Skip to content

-On September 17th 2024, a traditional Chinese holiday called The Mid-Autumn Festival is celebrated.
-For the entire Chinese nation, it is a time to gaze at the moon and enjoy delicious moon cakes!
-For those studying Mandarin, it is also a great time to learn more about Chinese customs.
+On September 17, 2024, the traditional Chinese holiday known as the Mid-Autumn Festival will be celebrated.
+For the entire Chinese nation, it is a time to gaze at the moon and enjoy delicious mooncakes.
+For those studying Mandarin, it is also a wonderful opportunity to learn more about Chinese customs and traditions.

-I have always been excited by how tight and sophisticated the ties between Chinese culture and Chinese language are!
-Origins of both traditions and words have similar roots; thus, comprehension of Chinese customs and habits makes Mandarin language a bit easier to study.
-On the other hand, basic knowledge of etymology definitely helps to understand why some habits and everyday life perceptions exist.
+I have always been fascinated by the intricate connections between Chinese culture and language.
+The origins of both traditions and words have similar roots, making the comprehension of Chinese customs and habits a bit easier for Mandarin learners.
+Conversely, a basic knowledge of etymology helps to understand why certain habits and everyday life perceptions exist.

-“Mid-Autumn Festival” is the straight-forward translation of the Chinese name of the festival: 中秋节.
+The name “Mid-Autumn Festival” is a straightforward translation of the Chinese name for the festival: 中秋节.

 Mid-Autumn "zhong"